A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Introduction

 The interplay of RTI and KHI creates diverse outcomes in supernova remnants.
 In the Tycho remnant, RTI creates ejecta resembling cauliflowers (e.g. \citealt{badenes_constraints_2006}).
 In the Crab nebula, the pulsar-driven wind asymmetrically blows out RTI fingers to create an elaborate web of criss-crossed strands (e.g. \citealt{dubner_morphological_2017}).
 In Cassiopeia A, the RTI demonstrates its influence in trailing threads of ejecta, but it is important to note since its progenitor was a core-collapse supernova, there are other asymmetries and instabilities at play (e.g \citealt{milisavljevic_jwst_2024}).

 None of these existing examples of RTI in SNRs quite replicate the particular filamentary structure of Pa 30, which has very long, radial filaments that have not been subjected to significant KHI.
 However, some planetary nebula do exhibit long radial filaments, which are typically interpreted as clumps or knots in the ejecta, stretched into long radial structures by strong winds.
 This mechanism was suggested by \citealt{fesen_discovery_2023} to explain Pa 30's filaments.
 Thin lines of material can be seen trailing novae ejecta clumps in GK Per \citep{shara_gk_2012}, windblown tails are formed in novae like DQ Her \citep{vaytet_evidence_2007}, and photoionized filaments can be observed in planetary nebulae like the Helix Nebula (\citealt{odell_cometary_1996}, \citealt{meaburn_nature_1998}).
 Clumps could replicate the appropriate filamentary structure in Pa 30, but this explanation has caveats.
 The clumps would need to be distributed uniformly and there is no strong detections of them at either ends of the filaments (\citealt{fesen_discovery_2023}, \citealt{cunningham_expansion_2025}).
 Furthermore, various studies argue that the forward shock would clear away clumps as it travels outwards (e.g. \citealt{chevalier_hydrodynamic_1992}, \citealt{polin_using_2022}).
-It is also possible that ionization effects from the strong outflow play a key role as well.
+It has been argued that the strong wind speeds from the central object play a key role in understanding the filaments as well.
+In fact, \citealt{coughlin_wind-driven_2025} demonstrated that RTI spikes reminiscent of Pa 30's filaments can be created by modeling the interaction between the central object's shocked wind and surrounding material due to a strong density gradient and low velocity shear.

 \citealt{duffell_sculpting_2024} introduced a mechanism that would naturally create the filaments without needing clumps or modeling the wind effects.
 Two-dimensional hydrodynamic simulations demonstrated efficient cooling diminishes the pressure support in the RTI fingers and limits KHI, preventing the heads from turning over so the fingers elongate into long, thin spikes.
 The forward shock would be heavily corrugated and the filaments were found to be moving near the free expansion velocity with a ballistic fraction $k \approx 0.9$, in agreement with \citealt{cunningham_expansion_2025}.
 X-ray modeling of the nebula suggest a similar idea for the inner shocked region, where the predicted cooling and heating plasma timescales were found to be shorter than the dynamical timescales of the shock \citep{ko_dynamical_2024}.
 This indicates that a large fraction of the shock's internal energy is being radiated away.